chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-04-24-Cloud-Architecture-Challenge-Lab.md

 First of all, navigate to **Deployment Manager** in the Console to check the deployment status of **kraken-jumphost**.

-{% include picture.html height="548" img="qwiklabs/qwiklab-GSP314-deployment-manager" ext="png" alt="Kraken development environment in Deployment Manager" %}
+{% include picture.html height="548" img="qwiklabs/qwiklab-GSP314-deployment-manager.png" alt="Kraken development environment in Deployment Manager" %}

 After the jumphost has been created, navigate to **Compute Engine** > **VM instances**.

 1. Click **SSH** button to access the jumphost instance.

 2. In the SSH window, go to the `/work/dm` directory.
-{% include picture.html width="706" height="556" img="qwiklabs/qwiklab-GSP314-jumphost-ssh" ext="png" alt="SSH console" class="ml-4" %}
+{% include picture.html width="706" height="556" img="qwiklabs/qwiklab-GSP314-jumphost-ssh.png" alt="SSH console" class="ml-4" %}

 {:start="3"}